Banjarese

 - Awards And Recognition

-- Recognition includes awards for cultural preservation and contributions to Indonesian arts and heritage.
+- Recognition includes awards for cultural preservation and contributions to arts and education.

 - Modern Influences